How To Accept What You Cannot Change

 What's Wrong with the Serenity Prayer?

 The problem with the Serenity Prayer.
-It creates an either/or black-and-white contradiction.
+Is that it creates an either/or, black-and-white contradiction.

 As if all the situations and challenges that a person is confronted by.
-It can be placed into one or the other bucket.
+Can be placed into one or the other bucket.

-Suppose you’re in a troubled marriage, a terrible job, or a fusion of both.
-Saying, “I can’t change this,” as in the Serenity Prayer, leads you to self-destruction.
+If you’re in a troubled marriage or a terrible job—or a fusion of both.
+Saying “I can’t change this” as in the Serenity Prayer leads you down the road of self-destruction.

-Of course, accepting the things we cannot change makes sense.
-But how do we know if a situation is unchangeable, cast in stone?
+Of course, it makes sense to accept the things that we cannot change.
+But how do we know if a particular situation is truly unchangeable, cast in stone?

-Given the near-infinite complexity of the world and human relationships, does it make sense to encourage people to make such absolute decisions?
+Given the near-infinite complexity of the world and of human relationships. does it really make sense for people, to be encouraged to make such absolute decisions?
 I don’t think so.

-Our chronological trends about how we think and act in the world.
+Our chronological trends about the way that we think and act in the world.

-It can always be incrementally adjusted or adapted.
-Approaching something purposely or naively, as black or white, sets the stage for meaningful missed opportunities.
+Can always be incrementally adjusted or adapted.
+To approach purposely or naively something as either black or white.
+It is setting the stage for important missed opportunities.

 Like forgiveness and reconciliation.

-But in a way that accepts that almost everything can be modified or adapted to a degree, even if it’s incomplete.
+But in a way that accepts that all most everything.
+Can be modified or adapted to a degree, even if it’s not complete.

-We can change everything; you mustn’t throw your hands up and say you’re powerless before making any real effort.
+We can change everything, and it is important that you don’t throw your hands up and say you’re powerless.
+Before you have even put up any real effort.

-Suppose the reality is that you are only able to change something to a degree.
-Minimizing incremental growth and change in your healing process is not helpful.
+If the reality is that you are only able to change something to a degree.
+It is not helpful in your healing process to minimize incremental growth and change.

 Healing is a process of incremental change.
-As we change, things that may have seemed impossible can and should be examined with fresh eyes.
+And as we change, things that may have before seemed impossible to change.
+Can and should be examined with fresh eyes.

 Things can be changed to a degree.
-Some things cannot be altered, such as when the sun comes up or the law of gravity.
+Yes, there are things that cannot be changed, such as what time the sun comes up or the law of gravity.
 And the real tough one.
 Death!

-It also requires the human spirit to accept what you cannot change.
+It also requires the human spirit to be willing to accept what you cannot change.

 We must accept that death is a process of life.
-There is a time and a season for everything.
+There is a time and a season under the sun for everything.

 A time to be born and a time to die!
 We must accept that reality when we lose our loved ones.

-But in many situations, especially when dealing with another person.
-It can be modified.
+But in many situations, especially when you’re dealing with yourself or another living human being.
+Can be modified.

 We should not throw our hands up and say, “It can’t be changed,” give up and stop trying.
 The truth is we can change our behavior without changing it 100%.